elixir-cldr/cldr_units/README.md

 ```

-### Localising units for a give locale or territory
+### Localising units for a given locale or territory

-Differnent locales or territories use different measurement systems and sometimes different measurement scales that also vary based upon usage.
+Different locales or territories use different measurement systems and sometimes different measurement scales that also vary based upon usage.
 For example, in the US a person's height is considered in `inches` up to a certain point and `feet and inches` after that.
 For distances when driving, the length is considered in `yards` for certain distances and `miles` after that.
 For most other countries the same quantity would be expressed in `centimeters` or `meters` or `kilometers`.

 `ex_cldr_units` makes it easy to take a unit and convert it to the units appropriate for a given locale and usage.